speedskater1610/craw/README.md

 `make clean`, this will remove all of the object files and target exacutable(s)

 ## To use the craw compiler
-at the current time of me writing this (~8am Nov 5), the craw compiler is still in the early stages of development and the lexer is the only part remotly close to beign done
+at the current time of me writing this (~8am Nov 5), the craw compiler is still in the early stages of development and the lexer is the only part remotly close to being done